 - The brakes will not perform if you do not follow the break-in process

-These brake pads are made with high quality materials that have an extremely high coefficient of friction that helps to provide SUV’s and trucks unbeatable stopping power combined with excellent high-temperature heat dissipation.
+These brake pads are made with high-quality materials that have an extremely high coefficient of friction that helps to provide SUVs and trucks with unbeatable stopping power combined with excellent high-temperature heat dissipation.

 These brake pads are highly preferable for professional fleets and light trucks towing high payloads.
 These brake pads are very quiet and produce very little dust.

-If you’re looking for brake pads only, and not an entire brake kit, as is offered by Power Stop, these are our best brake pads for trucks, and are designed to take a beating.
+If you’re looking for brake pads only and not an entire brake kit, as Power Stop offers, these are our best brake pads for trucks and are designed to take a beating.